THURSDAY 7 NOV 2024 9:30 AM

 TIME TO RETHINK THE ROLE OF REPUTATION

-Amanda Coleman, director at Amanda Coleman Communication, considers why PR needs to shift from being all about image, to focusing on genuine trust-building.
-Amanda is author of 'Strategic Reputation Management: Identify Strengths, Manage Performance and Protect Your Brand'.
+Amanda Coleman, director at Amanda Coleman Communication, explains why PR needs to shift from focusing solely on image to building genuine trust.

 Reputation has itself developed a bad reputation.
 Many see it as the protection of the business over and above everything else.
 The fact that PR has used the word in its definition has added to questions about what the industry actually does.
 Are we the route for businesses to hide bad behaviour?
 Is it PRs role to create an image or impression that everything in the garden is rosy?